-In the context of Fig. 3.9, the term App Center refers to everything on a local UCS system that makes up the App Center.
-The App Center loads the app information from the App repository.
+In the context of Fig. 3.9, the term App Center of the ArchiMate application component refers to everything on a local UCS system that makes up the App Center.
+The App Center Service loads the app information from the App repository.

 For the architecture of the App Center, refer to App Center service.

-The Administrator is the primary User role that interacts with the App Center on a UCS system.
-The Administrator has the user rights to install, update, and remove apps on a UCS system.
+The Administrator is the primary User role that interacts with the App Center Service on a UCS system.
+The Administrator has the user permissions to install, update, and remove apps on a UCS system.